objectiv/objectiv.io/docs/docs/quickstart-guide.md

 docker-compose pull
 docker-compose up
 ```
-**Note:** There are known issues when running Docker on Apple devices with the new ARM-based M1 chip.
+*Note: there are known issues when running Docker on Apple devices with the new ARM-based M1 chip.
 We're working on making the demo available to M1 users as well.
-In the meanwhile, please use a device that supports X86 instructions natively.
+In the meanwhile, please use a device that supports X86 instructions natively.*

 This will spin up the following containers: